talentdeficit/jsx/README.markdown

         | binary()
     ```

-    the erlang representation of json. binaries should be `utf8` encoded (but see below in options)
+    the erlang representation of json. binaries should be `utf8` encoded, or close at least

 *   `json_text()`